Vegans Eating Out: Avoid Unhappy Surprises

 4. Ask for modifications

-Just because something is typically cooked with animal products or a lot of oil or salt, that doesn’t mean the chef can’t make an adjustment for you.
+Just because something is typically cooked with animal-based products or a lot of oil or salt, that doesn’t mean the chef can’t make an adjustment for you.
 Ask if they can use olive oil instead of butter, or better yet, water.
 Ask them to reduce or eliminate the salt.
 In other words, don’t be afraid to ask for what you want.
 Again, if the waiter doesn’t know, kindly ask them to check with the chef or the manager.

 5. Bring your own seasonings

-When we follow a WFPB diet, we understand the many sources of flavors that we have at our disposal: herbs, seasonings, nutritional yeast (nooch), vinegars, vinaigrettes, miso… Basically, we know that we can add plenty of flavor to our foods without dairy, oil, sugar, or even salt.
+When we follow a WFPB diet, we understand the many sources of flavors that we have at our disposal: herbs, spices, nutritional yeast (nooch), vinegars, vinaigrettes, miso… Basically, we know that we can add plenty of flavor to our foods without dairy, oil, sugar, or even salt.
 Sadly, most non-vegan restaurants are not so aware of this.
 So, carry some spices with you, some nooch, a small bottle of vinaigrette… anything that can turn a plain salad or plain steamed vegetable into something you’ll enjoy.

 6. If necessary, bring your own meal or eat beforehand